 When you take in your vehicle for repairs, you expect the job to be done correctly the first time.
 Unfortunately, people sometimes make mistakes and not all businesses are as reputable as they seem.
 Before driving away from any dealership or automotive body shop, take the time to inspect your vehicle and ensure your repair was done properly.
-Here are some of the easiest and most important things to look out for.
+Here are some of the easiest and most important things to look out for when inspecting your car after a repair.

 Check the Paint